jaschau/eigen-dmrg/README.md

 General usage
 -------------

 There is a @subpage tutorial and a summary of @subpage build_instructions.

+To generate the documentation, just clone the repository and run

+    make doc

+Note that this requires pdflatex and pdf2svg for the generation of figures that were created using tikz.